What is a Graduate Student Researcher?

 How many hours am I supposed to be working each week?

 A 100% appointment equates to a 40-hour work week for the semester.
 The % time you’ve been appointed at will be proportional to this rate.
 For example, a 25% appointment is equivalent to working 10 hours each week.
 GSRs are not permitted to work over 50% time each week or more than 8 hours a day.

 What salary scale step am I appointed at?

-All GSRs in Law are appointed at Step 1.
+All GSRs in Law are initially appointed at Step 1.

 Where can I find copies of my paystubs, see my W2, or obtain Employment Verification?

 You can find all those documents (and more) through At Your Service Online for employment prior to March 2019.
 You may need to click the “New User and don’t have a password” link if you have not accessed this portal before.
 For employment starting during or after March 2019, you can find these documents in your UCPath portal.

 It is important that you notify your supervisors of your other existing appointments, as it may significantly impact their budgets due to Fee Remissions.
 According to Berkeley Graduate Division Graduate Student Academic Appointment Handbook, when a student has multiple GSI, GSR, AI-GS, Reader or Tutor appointments totaling 25% time or more (i.e., reaches the required number of possible working hours in a semester), a fee remission will generate and all the appointments’ chartstrings will be charged for the cost of fee remission divided proportionately according to the appointment percentages.
 Multiple GSI, GSR, AI-GS, Reader or Tutor appointments may combine to create a fee remission regardless of each individual appointment’s percent time being below the 25% requirement.